diff7/QuanToaster/README.md

 Don't forget to edit **"./configs/sr_config.yaml"**. "train" field can be skipped.

-Afetr script execution best architechture will be saved in best_arch.gen and you can pass it to augment_sr.py to train found architechture from scratch.
+After script execution best architechture will be saved in best_arch.gen and you can pass it to augment_sr.py to train found architechture from scratch.

 #### 2. **augment_sr.py** - to train final architecture.